Miracle of the Sun: Believers' explanations

-Criticism
+Skeptical explanations

 Theologians, scientists and skeptics have responded to claims that conflict with established scientific knowledge regarding the behavior of the Sun.
 Science writer Benjamin Radford points out that "The sun did not really dance in the sky.
-We know this because, of course, everyone on Earth is under the same sun, and if the closest dying star to us suddenly began doing celestial gymnastics a few billion other people would surely have reported it".
+We know this because, of course, everyone on Earth is under the same sun, and if the closest lying star to us suddenly began doing celestial gymnastics a few billion other people would surely have reported it".
 Radford wrote that psychological factors such as the power of suggestion and pareidolia can better explain the reported events.
 According to Radford, "No one suggests that those who reported seeing the Miracle of the Sun—or any other miracles at Fátima or elsewhere—are lying or hoaxing.
 Instead, they very likely experienced what they claimed to, though that experience took place mostly in their minds."
-Regarding claims of miraculous drying up of rain water, Radford wrote "it’s not clear precisely what the weather was at the time of the miracle", and photography from the time of the event does not show that it had been raining as much or as long as was reported.
+Regarding claims of miraculous drying up of rain water, Radford wrote "it's not clear precisely what the weather was at the time of the miracle", and photography from the time of the event does not show that it had been raining as much or as long as was reported.

-In The Evidence for Visions of the Virgin Mary (1983), former editor of the ASSAP's journal, Kevin McClure, wrote that the crowd at Cova da Iria may have been expecting to see signs in the Sun, since similar phenomena had been reported in the weeks leading up to the miracle.
-On this basis, he believes that the crowd saw what it wanted to see.
-McClure also stated that he had never seen such a collection of contradictory accounts of a case in any of the research that he had done in the previous ten years.